Metric & Imperial Wood Screws Explained

 Which screws are metric and which are imperial?

-As a general rule of thumb, typically all new and old slotted wood screws offered in brass, steel, chrome, nickel, sherardized, black japanned sold at Screwsline are still manufactured to an imperial gauge, unless otherwise stated.
+As a general rule of thumb, typically all new & old slotted wood screws are offered on our website in brass, steel, chrome, nickel, sherardized, black japanned finishes and are still manufactured to an imperial gauge, unless otherwise stated.